HuseynGuluzade/Netflix/README.md

   # Ballon-Game

 Hello, welcome to this lesson.
-Today I create with html, css and js file for Ballon-GAME.
-I use here html, css and js tags.
+Today I create with html and css file for Ballon-GAME.
+I use here html and css tags.
 ## ## RULES OF USE

 > *STEP-1:* `https://github.com/cavidsuleyman/Ballon-Game.git` <br/>
-> *STEP-2:*  enter the `Ballon-Game` folder that appears <br/>
+> *STEP-2:*  enter the `Netflix` folder that appears <br/>
 > *STEP-3:*  open the folder you are in in a text editor <br/>
 > *STEP-4:*  run the  all the`index.html` files in the main folder <br/>
 > *STEP-5:*  to download the project as `.zip`  [here](https://github.com/cavidsuleyman/Ballon-Game/archive/refs/heads/master.zip) click <br/>